mas-bandwidth/netcode/STANDARD.md

 5. The dedicated server runs logic to ensure that only clients with a valid connect token may connect to it
 6. Once connection is established, the client and server exchange encrypted and signed UDP packets.

-This protocol is designed with simplicity in mind, and is focused exclusively on the dedicated server use-case.

-Therefore, netcode.io has the following limitations:

-1. Dedicated servers are expected to be hosted on a publicly accessible IP address.
-There is no support for NAT punch-through between clients and servers.
-2. Player hosted servers are not supported because the security model is based around the web backend and dedicated server instances sharing a private key.

 ## General Conventions

 All data in the netcode.io protocol is serialized in a binary format.